mainawycliffe/kamanda/README.md

 ## Why?

-Kamanda is meant to make you work as developer easier by providing with easier and well built tools to make changes to your Firebase project quickly.
+Kamanda is meant to make your work as developer easier by providing with well built tools to help you manage your Firebase project quickly.

 For instance you want to create a new admin user for your Firebase App, you can use Kamanda to quickly add the user and attach the necessary custom claims.
 You